Do you need a financial adviser?

 Understanding the fees

-Fee structure differs based on the adviser you choose.
-For clients with larger networths, adviser fees are often based on a percentage, whereas clients with lower points of entry can be offered a flat fee for scaled advice.
+Cost structures differ across the industry and level of service you may be seeking.
+For clients with larger networths, fees are often based on a percentage, whereas clients at lower points of entry can be offered a flat fee for scaled advice.
 Regardless of the entry fee, there is often an ongoing advice fee that may be taken from superannuation either monthly or yearly.

 Why would you need a financial adviser?